 Don’t get me wrong, facts are important as long as they don’t dominate the workplace, and don’t destroy people’s desire to make things happen.
 In my opinion, FACTS can stand for Fear And Complacency Threaten Success.

 Sometimes we refuse to believe things we don’t understand, but this is also how we create our own limitations.

 Just think about Henry Ford when he decided that he wanted to build his now famous V-8 engine.
 He worked against the odds, and all the experts told him that it was impossible.
 Henry Ford’s formal education was limited, but who can say that only book-smart people are smart people?

 Recently, I facilitated a workshop for a group of shop floor employees.
-It continues to amaze me what is possible when you show a sincere interest in a person and not only listen, but hear what he or she has to say.
-It is all about genuinely paying attention to their challenges and concerns and finding out the real reasons for their frustration because that’s when the energy in the room starts to shift.
+It continues to amaze me what is possible when you show a sincere interest in a person, and not only listen, but also hear what he or she has to say.
+It is all about showing a genuine interest in their challenges and concerns, and finding out the real reasons for their frustration because that’s when the energy in the room starts to shift.

 Unfortunately, most shop floor employees are still seen as bodies and not as minds.
-My shocking observation is that most employees are not used to using their brain.
-And what’s even worse is that they are actually not allowed to use their brain.
-Isn’t it our responsibility to teach them and to help them look at their job with different eyes?
+My shocking observation is that most employees are not used to using their brain, and what’s even worse is that they are actually not allowed to use their brain.
+Isn’t it our responsibility to teach them and to help them to look at their job with different eyes?

 If you want to explore the cause of success, go to your people, talk to them, build trust and listen to what they have to say.
 It is the secret recipe for success to make them a part of your success.